EgoVITA: Learning to Plan and Verify for Egocentric Video Reasoning: Ablation Studies

-\paragraph{RQ5: How does $R_{\mathrm{ACMG}}$ reward vary across clause positions?} We analyze 500 \texttt{<ego\_plan>} samples from EgoPlan~\cite{chen2023egoplan}, which naturally decompose into five semantic positions: (1) Move (approach), (2) Locate (target identification), (3) Action (perform task), (4) Verify (state confirmation), and (5) Complete (goal achievement).
+\paragraph{RQ4: How does training different vision components affect egocentric reasoning?} Table~\ref{tab:component_ablation} shows that joint adaptation of all vision components is critical for strong performance.
+Training with a \textit{frozen vision pipeline} yields the smallest gain ($+2.4$ on EgoBlind) as the visual features are static.
+Adapting only the \textit{projector} improves alignment ($+4.5$), while adapting only the \textit{encoder} yields a larger gain ($+6.1$) but can lead to conflicts between the encoder outputs and the downstream projector.
+The best performance ($+7.7$) is achieved by jointly training both encoder and projector (\textit{Full}), demonstrating that complete end-to-end visual adaptation is necessary for robust egocentric reasoning. \paragraph{RQ5: Sensitivity to Anticipation Window $N$.} We analyze the sensitivity of $R_{\mathrm{ACMG}}$ to $N$, the number of future frames used for grounding, in Table \ref{tab:n_frames_ablation}.
+Performance is clearly sensitive to this hyperparameter.
+A small window, such as $N=4$ or $N=8$, yields lower gains.
+This is because the anticipation window is too myopic: a correct plan clause (e.g., ``Grab the bottle'') may not have its corresponding visual outcome (the bottle being grabbed) appear within such a short temporal window, unfairly penalizing valid long-term plans.
+Conversely, a large window ($N=32$) also degrades performance compared to our chosen value. $R_{\mathrm{ACMG}}$ relies on a $\max$ operation over the $N$ future frames to find the best-aligned visual state.
+A window that is too large makes this signal noisy, increasing the risk of rewarding a spurious or coincidental visual match that is not causally linked to the \egoplan clause.
+Therefore, $N=16$ represents an effective balance, providing a flexible enough window to handle temporal shifts in actions while remaining focused enough to reward precise, causal predictions. \paragraph{RQ6: How does $R_{\mathrm{ACMG}}$ reward vary across clause positions?} We analyze 500 \egoplan samples from EgoPlan~\cite{chen2023egoplan}, which naturally decompose into five semantic positions: (1) Move (approach), (2) Locate (target identification), (3) Action (perform task), (4) Verify (state confirmation), and (5) Complete (goal achievement).
 Clauses are tagged into the five action categories using GPT-4o~\cite{hurst2024gpt}.
-These categories are not rigid but reflects a common semantic structure in procedural tasks.
+These categories are not rigid but reflect a common semantic structure in procedural tasks.
 Figure~\ref{fig:acmg_grounding} provides a detailed visualization of $R_{\mathrm{ACMG}}$ grounding for a single clause, while Figure~\ref{fig:clause_position} shows that $R_{\mathrm{ACMG}}$ provides position-sensitive grounding signals.
-Middle clauses (positions $2$--$3$: corresponding to target localization and action execution) receive significantly higher $R_{\mathrm{ACMG}}$ rewards (mean = $0.67$--$0.69$) and show stronger correlations with final answer correctness ($\rho = 0.52$--$0.67$) compared to navigation (position $1$, $\rho = 0.45$) or completion steps (position $5$, $\rho = 0.41$).
+Middle clauses (positions $2$--$3$: corresponding to target localization and action execution) receive significantly higher $R_{\mathrm{ACMG}}$ rewards (mean = $0.68$--$0.71$) and show stronger correlations with final answer correctness ($\rho = 0.52$--$0.67$) compared to navigation (position $1$, $\rho = 0.45$) or completion steps (position $5$, $\rho = 0.41$).